Ceropegia Woodii Care: How To Grow String Of Hearts Rosary Vine

 This unusual, hardy vining succulent produces pretty, variegated, heart-shaped leaves with purple undersides on tough, wire-like stems.

 Ceropegia woodii trails nicely and makes an unusual hanging plant.
-The vines can grow to be two or three feet long, and the pretty leaves are deep green with variegated silver markings.
+The vines can grow to be 2′ or 3′ feet long, and the pretty foliage is deep green with variegated silver markings.

-The nearly odorless Chinese lantern flowers are small and a peculiar shade of brownish pink.
+The nearly odorless Chinese lantern flowers as fountains are small and have a peculiar shade of brownish pink.

-Some people say these blooms looked like little vases with a rounded base and long, narrow top.
+Some people say these blooms looked like little vases with bulbous base formed into enclosed beads and long, narrow tops.

-As a member of the Milkweed family (Asclepiadaceae), the plant provides plenty of visual interest.
+As a member of the genus Ceropegia and the Milkweed family (Asclepiadaceae), the plant provides plenty of visual interest.

 These bulbs can be planted like seeds to grow new plants quickly and easily.

-Light: The chain of hearts plant appreciates bright, indirect sunlight, but it can do well in a low light setting.
+• Light: Bright indirect light, but it can do well in a low-light setting.

 The rosary plant makes a nice specimen plant on its own when sitting on a pedestal or hung alone in a tall narrow window.
 These plants also make a nice filler when hung between other hanging plants.